ArastunM/Covid-Contact-Tracing/README.md

 ## Installation
-The application is already deployed, however; source files can be downladed from the [GitHub repository](https://github.com/ArastunM/Covid-Contact-Tracing.git)
+The application is already deployed; however, source files can be downladed from the [GitHub repository](https://github.com/ArastunM/Covid-Contact-Tracing.git)

 ## Getting Started